allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 Citizens who take the opportunity to both provide _and_ implement substantive improvements to assignment content qualify for this contract tier.
 In order to qualify for this tier, citizens must:

-* propose an assignment-related world improvment in each week's `proposal.md` file which:
+* propose an assignment-related world improvment in each week's repository using the `Improvement Proposal` Issue template on GitHub which:
   * completes all document prompts
   * must be done by start of a lab session (Friday) of a given week
   * must be approved _in writing_ by the Mayor by the end of the lab session